Rare Roosevelt Dimes Worth Money

 • Condition: Coins in better condition (higher grades) often command higher prices.

-Out of the billions of Roosevelt Dimes that have been issued over the years, coins with mistakes and errors are bound to occur.
+Out of the billions of Roosevelt Dimes issued over the years, coins with mistakes and errors are bound to occur.
 Mint errors can significantly elevate the worth of a Roosevelt dime.
-These errors might include misstrikes, off-center strikings, or double dies.
+These errors might include misstrikes, off-center strikes, or double dies.
 Below is a table listing some notable mint errors and their approximate market values.

 Error TypeDescriptionEstimated Value ($)